Expert insights on the value of legal entity data

 How is good quality data important when companies apply technology to the data?

 "When you look at where technology is going in the future, it is clear that these new and exciting technologies—artificial intelligence (AI), blockchain, smart contracts—generally have transformational powers.
 One universal requirement is good data to fuel these systems.
 When you’ve got skewed, bad, incomplete, black box data going into the system, the chances of success with AI are low.
-Without trustworthy data, applications like deep learning or machine learning (ML) will struggle to make sense of data and develop useful algorithms or insights."
+Without trustworthy data, applications like deep learning datasets or machine learning (ML) will struggle to make sense of data and develop useful algorithms or insights."

 "This is where we’re going with data.
 It is about taking structured, provenanced data that you can trust.
 You can put the data into algorithms and use it to drive ML.
 You can apply deep AI to it and understand what you get and have confidence in what you get."